 How To Fix a Facebook Account Temporarily Locked

 To protect its billions of user accounts and the large numbers of data uploads to the site each day, Facebook takes the security of its platform seriously.
 By constantly monitoring user accounts, it can quickly spot suspicious behavior.
 With that in mind, have you seen a “Your Account is Temporarily Locked” error message when trying to sign in?
 If so, you may have received it in error due to Facebook’s stringent precautions.

-This article explains the reasons why Facebook temporarily locks accounts, how to unlock them, and how to prevent it from happening again in the future.
+This article explains why Facebook temporarily locks accounts, how to unlock them, and how to prevent it from happening again.